rust-lang/wg-governance/draft-rfcs/working-group-terminology.md

 ### Working Groups

-Working Group's typically focus on a specific domain of expertise, that is not covered by existing Rust team.
+Working Groups typically focus on a specific domain of expertise that is not covered by an existing Rust team.
 Examples of this include Embedded, WebAssembly, and Game Development.

-Working groups are a way to finding new areas that can sustain continual development.
-Though this is not required if a working group has shown to be regularly productive over a significant period time a working group can become a Rust team.
+Working groups are a way of finding new domains that would benefit from continual development.
+Though it is not required, if a working group has demonstrated consistent productivity over a significant period time, it can become a Rust team.

 - Creation of a Working Group is approved by the Core team.